nhn/tui.grid/packages/toast-ui.grid/docs/en/custom-event.md

 - `beforeUnfilter` : Before the data is unfiltered
 - `afterUnfilter` : After the data is unfiltered
 - `filter` : After the data is filtered (**this event will be deprecated**, use `afterFilter` event)
+- `beforePageMove` : Before moving the page
+- `afterPageMove` : After moving the page
 - `scrollEnd` : When scrolling at the bottommost

 There are other events that can be used when using `DataSource`.